Top writing tips from a seasoned copywriter

 Much of it may tumble into the ‘stating the bleedingly obvious’ file, but there’s still value in reminding yourself from time to time.

-What’s your point?
+What’s the point?

 What three things do you want to say?
 Figure that out before you start writing.
 It’ll really help you waffle-dodge.